casemach/tothehappycouple/pages/exhibit.md

 {% include feature/image.html objectid="assets/img/familyphoto.jpg" width="50" caption="Image of Harry and Sue with their grandchildren, 2006" %}

 Harry and Sue had been married for 51 years.
 Sue passed away on April 21, 2012, at the age of 73.
-She was “multi-talented, she played the piano, violin, a great singer and ‘yodeler’, she was artistic, and was an expert at crossword puzzles.”[^5]
+She was “multi-talented, she played the piano, violin, a great singer and ‘yodeler’, she was artistic, and was an expert at crossword puzzles.”

 {% include feature/image.html objectid="assets/img/couplephoto.jpg" width="50" caption="Image of Harry and Sue on their wedding day, November 4, 1961" %}